liuxi952/Lizard_Interpreter/README.md

 ## How to Run

-1. You can run the executable file directly in the folder and pass in a .cl script file
+1. You can run the executable file directly in the folder and pass in a .cl script file:

 ```bash
 Lizard.exe test.cl